0xmic/algorithms-and-data-structures/README.md

 ## Data Structures
 A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

+* Array
+* Strings
+* Linked List
+* Doubly Linked List
+* Queue
+* Stack
+* Hash Table
+* Linked Hash Map
+* Heap
+* Priority Queue
+* Trie
+* Tree
+    * Binary Search Tree
+    * AVL Tree
+    * Red-Black Tree
+    * Segment Tree
+    * Fenwick Tree
+* Graph - directed/undirected/weighted
+* Disjoint Set
+* Bloom Filter

 ## Algorithms